-Record the gross income to this operation from sales of commodities produced under this contract by other operations (quantity times market price) during 2010.
-DO NOT record these sales anywhere else in Section C or D. This item will be zero for dairy replacement heifers that are removed back to the respondent's (contractor's) operation and not sold.
+Record the gross income to this operation from sales of commodities produced under this contract by other operations (quantity times market price) during 2011.

+This item will be zero for dairy replacement heifers that are removed back to the respondent's (contractor's) operation.